-An important task of the IAPN is to offer students a good education in nutritional physiology of plants.
-In addition to traditional lectures, seminars and practical trainings also innovative ways of teaching are offered.
-Thus already during their studies, students find opportunities to get insights into the global issues of plant nutrition.
+An important task of IAPN is to offer students a good education in nutrition and physiology of plants.
+In addition to traditional lectures IAPN also offers practical trainings, which connect university

-The IAPN's range of study subjects strongly emphasizes aspects of crop nutrition and plant physiology.
-One of our primary concerns is to pass on to students the essential systemic contexts in global crop cultivation.
+The central topics of courses offered at IAPN are crop nutrition and plant physiology.
+One of our primary concerns is to mediate fundamental systemic interrelationships in global crop cultivation.

 The Bachelor module “Plant Nutrition meets Plant Physiology – Experimental Work at the Intersection of these Disciplines” for instance focuses on the central characteristics of nutrient dynamics, water-use efficiency as well as plant adaptation mechanisms.

 In the Master module “Modern Plant Nutrition – Application of Molecular Methods in Plant Nutrition Research” students are introduced to the basics of molecular methods, via hands-on training; these techniques are widely used in modern research.
 This module is specifically suited for international students, who have so far in their home-countries studied at universities that have not yet included molecular methods in their curricula.